Kansas Democratic lawmakers dined with Kansas City Royals on eve of stadium vote

 - Oops!Something went wrong.Please try again later.

-Sen. Ethan Corson, right, arrives at a dinner hosted by the Kansas City Royals at a steakhouse in Lawrence.
-The dinner meeting came ahead of a vote on whether to expand a tax incentive program for a potential new baseball stadium in Kansas.
-(Sherman Smith/Kansas Reflector)
+Brady Singer of the Kansas City Royals throws in the first inning against the Houston Astros at Kauffman Stadium on April (Ed Zurga/Getty Images).

-LAWRENCE — On the eve of a vote that could yield $750 million for a new Kansas City Royals baseball stadium in Kansas, a team executive met with several Democratic state lawmakers at a Lawrence steakhouse.
+LAWRENCE, Kansas — On the eve of a vote that could yield $750 million for a new Kansas City Royals baseball stadium in Kansas, a team executive met with several Democratic state lawmakers at a local steakhouse.

 Brooks Sherman, chief operating officer for the Royals, and lobbyists hosted lawmakers at the Six Mile Chop House and Tavern on Monday “to talk about the Royals interest in Kansas,” according to an email from a lobbyist inviting Kansas House and Senate Democrats.

-Outside the restaurant, lawmakers told Kansas Reflector they weren’t concerned about the idea of their votes on legislation worth hundreds of millions of dollars being influenced over dinner.
+Outside the restaurant, lawmakers said they weren’t concerned about the idea of their votes on legislation worth hundreds of millions of dollars being influenced over dinner.

 The meal came the night before lawmakers were expected to vote on whether to expand a state tax incentive program to help finance a new stadium for the Royals or the Kansas City Chiefs to lure the teams from Missouri.